dwslab/melt/6_matcher_packaging/2_HOBBIT.md

 ## Evaluate Your Matcher in HOBBIT

 - you can start an experiment in hobbit online platform
 - go to page [http://master.project-hobbit.eu/](http://master.project-hobbit.eu/), log in and choose `Benchmarks`
 - select the benchmark you want to use
 - select the system you want to use
 - (optionally) specify configuration parameters and click on `submit`
 - click on the Hobbit ID in the pop up to see the results (reload the page if it is not finished)
-  - more information at the  hobbit wiki page ['Benchmarking'](https://hobbit-project.github.io/benchmarking) and ['Browsing Results'](https://hobbit-project.github.io/browsing_results.html).
+- More information can be found on the hobbit wiki page ['Benchmarking'](https://hobbit-project.github.io/benchmarking) and ['Browsing Results'](https://hobbit-project.github.io/browsing_results.html).